Jammin the Category

 - Feeling like its the natural thing to do

 - The 3 key elements of a product on shelf:

-There are three key elements of your product that need to be looked at to ensure a break-away disruption of your category.
+3 key elements of your product that must be looked at to ensure a break-away disruption of your category.

 - 1. Look